stonstad/Stellar.FastDB/README.md

 - Delivered as a compact, single DLL (60 kb).
 - Enables multiple readers and writers simultaneously without the need for external locking.
 - Schema-less NoSQL storage that adapts to changes.
-- Optimized storage footprint that can be confused to use different formats (JSON, MessagePack).
+- Optimized storage footprint that can be configured to use different formats (JSON, MessagePack).
 - Advanced LZH compresion and AES encryption to ensure data security.
 - Parallel processing capabilties for serialization, compression, and encryption.
 - Supports reltional querying with LINQ.